bengtmartensson/IrpTransmogrifier/README.md

             weight.
             Default: false
           -b, --bit-usage
             Create bit usage report.
-(Not with --all)
+(Not with --all.)
             Default: false
           -c, --chop
             Chop input sequence into several using threshold (in milliseconds)